Molina’s double in 10th leads Cards past skidding D-backs

 Arizona’s Jon Duplantier was moved into a starting role on Thursday after Matt Peacock was scratched because of non-COVID-19 illness.
 It was the 26-year-old’s first appearance in the big leagues since 2019, when he made 15 appearances, including three starts.

 The right-hander got off to a good start, striking out leadoff hitter Tommy Edman on three pitches.
 But he ran into trouble in the second, giving up O’Neill’s long homer and walking Goldschmidt with the bases loaded.
+He gave up four earned runs over 4 2/3 innings.

 Alex Reyes (3-1) got the win with a scoreless ninth.
-Stefan Crichton (0-4) gave up Molina’s double in the 10th.

 ROTATING ROTATION